MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/remove-users.md

 ## Remove people from the UserInfo list

-The preceding steps removed access to Microsoft 365 and SharePoint.
+The preceding steps removed access to Microsoft 365 and SharePoint Online.
 However, the user or guest still appears in people searches and in the SharePoint Online Management Shell when you use the Get-SPOUser cmdlet.
 To completely remove people from SharePoint, you must remove them from the UserInfo list.
 There are two ways to do this:

 ### Site by site in SharePoint